 Places the learners and instructors in the same time, although they may be in different places, such as face-to-face learning or virtual learning.
-This differs from asynchronous learning, in which the learners' learning takes place on their own time, thus it does not include real-time instructor guidance.
+This differs from asynchronous learning, in which the students' learning takes place at the time they choose, thus it does not include real-time instructor guidance.

 system approach to training (SAT)